opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 the API will return an error message.

-An additional method dashboard has been added to post-process the raw results in release Brahmaputra (deprecated in Colorado).
+An additional method dashboard has been added to post-process the raw results in the Brahmaputra release (deprecated in Colorado release).

 The data model is very basic, 4 objects are created: